-From law firms to public interest organizations, corporations to government agencies, the experienced and professional staff of the Office of Career Development is dedicated to serving your individual recruitment needs.
+From law firms to public interest organizations and corporations to government agencies, the experienced and professional staff of the Office of Career Development is dedicated to serving your individual recruitment needs.

 We provide you with both formal and informal opportunities to meet and recruit our outstanding law students and alumni.